wjakob/nanobind/docs/lowlevel.rst

 The :cpp:class:`nb::supplement\<T\>() <supplement>` annotation implicitly also passes :cpp:class:`nb::is_final() <is_final>` to ensure that type objects with supplemental data cannot be subclassed in Python.

+nanobind does not perform any initialization or destruction of the supplemental data, and therefore requires that the specified type ``T`` be trivially default constructible.
+Note that the supplemental data will be **uninitialized** when the type is created, so you must either set all fields or use placement new to value-initialize the object.
+If you need to make your supplement own resources, you can use ``nb::supplement<T*>()`` instead, and manage the lifetime of the ``T`` object yourself.

+.. warning:: If your supplemental data owns Python object references,
+             you may wind up with reference leaks because the supplemental data is not visible to Python's garbage collector.
+A recommended alternative is to store the Python object references as attributes of the type object (in its ``__dict__``), and cache only non-owning references (:cpp:class:`nb::handle <handle>`)
+             inside the supplemental data.